wnw231423/cs61c-fa20-proj2/proj2-notes.md

     2. IDK the output only contains elements of the matrix but not the "meta-data" like rows and cols so I return something like [2(rows), 2(cols), 1, 2, 3, 4], which cause errors.
     3. I realizing that I was doing the wrong thing.
 Thus I became nervous and I forget "slli 2" when malloc, which makes me even sadder.
    Hard as they were, tomorrow is another day :)
+3. Little summary:
+    1. Handle exceptions: if the exception can be directly detected by arguments, we can do it before prologue.
+If the exception needs other functions to be detected, do it after prologue.
+    2. Prologue.
+    3. Malloc, DO remember allocate numOfElements * sizeOfElements space.
+Even though it's easy, I still ocassionally forget it.
+    4. Passing parameters.
+The most complex part is passing a pointer of an array.
+Normally you need 3 steps to get the pointer:
+        1. Get the index.
+        2. use `slli` to get the offset.
+        3. use `add` to get the exact pointer value.
+    5. Free malloc.
+    6. Episode.